A brief historical note on the EFRJ Summer School

 Registrations & Fees

 The deadline to register to the EFRJ Summer School 2019 is 15 June (Early-bird fee: 30 April).
 A waiting list will be open if we fill the 30 places available for this edition of the Summer School before the deadline for registrations.
-Registrations will open in January 2019.
+Register here!
 Registration is complete only after the payment has been received.

 The registration fee includes: